namanbnsl/namanbnsl/README.md

 🕸️ I have tutored people on schoolhouse.world  about ML and DL for 4 sessions and 204 minutes.
 Worked with 12 learners from 7 countries.
 Worked with another tutor for 3 sessions.
 Got extremely good feedback from all learners with 9 helpfuls and 7 super helpfuls. (https://schoolhouse.world/transcript/d25a544f-b8b9-4505-8bf9-0382099afa94).
 Feedback included interactive, friendly and good explanations.

 💻 My Public Projects:
-1. eduvids 📚 - eduvids lets you create educational videos using just text prompts.
+1. eduvids 📚 - eduvids lets you create educational videos using just text prompts and auto-uploads them to YouTube and X/Twitter. (https://eduvids.vercel.app)
 2. moose-mini 🫎 - a simple pretrained LLM (~170mn) built to complete stories (trained on tinystories). trained cheaply on 1xV100; around 170mn params;
 3. moose-dataset 🫎 - a combined fine-tuning dataset mainly focusing on math and reasoning
 4. newweb 🛜 - a web3 blogging platform where you can create posts, buy posts, sell posts through crypto. each post is stored on a decentralised network (IPFS). each image posted becomes an NFT. creators can earn through tips and royalty fee as well.